Barrie home stager helps a homeowner led astray by her own agent

 Over the past three years, Ontario Staging Diva Graduate Margaret Harlos has been solidifying her position as the expert home stager in her area with her business, Living Organized.

-Margaret is a former Volunteer Manager and Program Coordinator for a non-profit organization and has been featured multiple times in the local media both in print and on local TV.
+She has been featured multiple times in the local media both in print and on local TV.

 This savvy Barrie home stager quickly made a big splash in her local real estate market, and wasted no time becoming familiar with her neighborhood real estate agents.

-When Margaret and her husband were looking for a larger home they swung by an open house that was listed by an agent familiar with Living Organized.
 After viewing the property’s photos and descriptions online, Margaret was expecting to view the perfect home but even from the driveway she knew that wasn’t going to be the case.
-She tried to remain optimistic thinking she would be able to see past the bad curb appeal and would at least be able to negotiate a better price.

-Once inside, it was proving difficult to see past the home’s flaws.
-The agent, knowing Margaret was a home stager, told her the homeowners would be willing to paint and fix the house up a bit.
-When Margaret asked why she hadn’t told her clients to do those things before scheduling any showings, the agent didn’t answer.
+The agent, knowing Margaret was a home stager, told her the home sellers would be willing to paint and fix the house up a bit.

 Ten days later, Margaret was called by another real estate agent she was tightly aligned with.
 He had a client willing to do anything Margaret asked to get her home sold.